 Every unaccompanied child who applies for asylum or is otherwise detected on the territory or at the border has to be referred to the Guardianship service at the Ministry of Justice.
 The so-called Programme Law of 24 December 2002 has established the service and procedures to be followed in such a case.

-Once identified as being a child, a guardian will be assigned to assist the child.
-The guardian represents his or her pupil in legal acts and has the responsibility to ensure that all necessary steps are taken during the unaccompanied child’s stay in Belgium.
-The guardian has to arrange for the child’s accommodation and ensure that the child receives the necessary medical and psychological care, attends school etc. The guardian has to see onto the child’s asylum or other residence procedures, represent and assist the child in these and other legal procedures and if necessary find a lawyer.
-It is now legally possible to cumulate the specific procedures intended at finding a durable solution for unaccompanied children (family reunification, return or right to reside in Belgium) with the asylum procedure, while – prior to 2015 – one had to choose between the two or conduct them consecutively.
-In practice the Immigration Office often postpones the specific procedure while awaiting the results of the asylum procedure.
+Once identified as a child, a guardian will be assigned to the child applicant.
+The guardian represents their pupil in legal acts and is responsible for ensuring that all necessary steps are taken during the unaccompanied child’s stay in Belgium.
+The guardian has to arrange for the child’s accommodation and ensure that the child receives the necessary medical and psychological care, attends school etc. The guardian has to see to the child’s asylum or other residence procedures, represent and assist the child in these and other legal procedures, and, if necessary, find a lawyer.
+During an ongoing asylum procedure, it is legally possible to cumulate the specific procedures directed at finding a durable solution for unaccompanied children (family reunification, return or right to reside in Belgium).
+In practice, the Immigration Office often postpones the specific procedure while awaiting the results of the asylum procedure.

-The guardian has to attend the different interviews at the Immigration Office and the CGRS, and should inform the child of the decisions taken in his or her regard in an understandable manner and language.
-In case of a negative decision the guardian should explain appeal possibilities and request the child to provide arguments to that end.
-He or she should also contact the lawyer to prepare the appeal, as well as the social worker in the reception centre to be able to prepare for possible consequences of the decision on the child’s right to reception.
+The guardian has to attend the different interviews at the Immigration Office and the CGRS and should inform the child of the decisions taken in his or her regard in an understandable manner and language.
+In case of an unfavourable decision, the guardian should explain appeal possibilities and request the child to provide arguments.
+They should also contact the lawyer to prepare the appeal and the social worker in the reception centre to prepare for possible consequences of the decision on the child’s right to reception.

-If necessary, a provisional guardian can be appointed immediately upon notice to the Guardianship Service; for instance when an unaccompanied child is detained, the directing manager of the Guardianship Service or his or her deputy shall take on guardianship.
+If necessary, a provisional guardian can be appointed immediately upon notice to the Guardianship Service; for instance, when an unaccompanied child is detained, the Guardianship Service’s directing manager or deputy shall take on guardianship.

-On 31 December 2019 there were 2,662 guardianships, of which 2,024 were new guardianships.
+On 1 December 2022, there were 3,498 guardianships, of which 2,335 were new guardianships since the start of 2022.
 One guardian can take on several guardianships.
+On 13 January 2023, 643 guardians were active for the Guardianship Service, out of which:

 Article 479 Title XIII, Chapter VI of Programme Law of 24 December 2002 (UAM Guardianship Law).